 One of my goals is to create a website that gives starting formulas to anyone who is looking for one.
-I’m modelling it after the Open Source Software movement and dubbing it Open Source Formulating (or something like that).
+I’m modeling it after the Open Source Software movement and dubbing it Open Source Formulating (or something like that).
 Essentially it will be a place where people can find and exchange formulas.
 Almost a recipe swap.

 But until I get that going, I thought it would be useful to provide links to places where you can get formulas to start already.
 Here is what I’ve got so far.
 The list will continue to grow.
 Please feel free to add other links in the comments if there are sources that aren’t mentioned.